Quaternionic Carleson measures: Introduction

-In this paper we give a general result to characterize Carleson and vanishing-Carleson measures for a wide class of quaternionic Banach spaces of slice regular functions constructed as a {\em quaternionic lift} of a complex Banach space (Definition \ref{quatliftintro}).
+In this paper we introduce a method which allow as to give a general result to characterize Carleson and vanishing-Carleson measures for a wide class of quaternionic Banach spaces of slice regular functions constructed as a {\em quaternionic lift} of a complex Banach space (Definition \ref{quatliftintro}).
 We point out that all the quaternionic Banach spaces of slice regular functions that we are aware of can be obtained through this procedure, and therefore our main theorem simultaneously generalizes all results obtained so far for Carleson measures in the quaternionic setting.

 We shall now describe in more detail the content of the paper.
 Let $X_\D$ be a complex Banach space of analytic functions on the complex unit disc $\D$ endowed with the norm $\|\cdot \|_{X_\D}$.
 In what follows, we assume that $X_\D$ embeds continuously into the space of holomorphic functions on the complex unit disc $\D$ with respect to the locally uniform topology.